-Weymouth & Portland Borough Council (W&PBC) commissioned Royal Haskoning in January 2006 to undertake a Strategic Flood Risk Assessment (SFRA) for the areas within the boundary of Weymouth and Portland.
-This SFRA informs and provides evidence for part of the process W&PBC are undertaking to prepare their Local Development Framework.
+Weymouth & Portland Borough Council (W&PBC) originally commissioned Royal Haskoning in January 2006 to undertake a Strategic Flood Risk Assessment (SFRA) for the areas within the boundary of Weymouth and Portland.
+The SFRA informs and provides evidence for part of the process W&PBC are undertaking to prepare their Local Development Framework.

-This SFRA was produced in April 2006 and represents the views of Royal Haskoning, which have been guided by a steering group comprising of Weymouth & Portland Borough Council planners and engineers and the Environment Agency (EA).
+The original SFRA was produced in July 2006 and represents the views of Royal Haskoning, which have been guided by a steering group comprising of Weymouth & Portland Borough Council planners and engineers and the Environment Agency (EA).
+In 2009 the SFRA Level 1 was updated to include additional information from the Historic Flood Mapping, Flood Reconnaissance Information System, Flood Zone updates, any changes made to the Flood Warning Dataset and updated climate change assessments.